SunsetRay/mySite/content/authors/admin/_index.md

 title: Ziyan Luo
 email: z5luo@ucsd.edu
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ziyan Luo is an incoming student at UCSD.
+His research interests mainly include Reinforcement Learning, Data Mining, Information Retrieval, Natural Language Processing and Machine Learning.
+He was a research intern at MSRA (SRG, Bing), and a research assitant at Tsinghua University.